veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ##### To determine the user’s role in the application

 You can determine the role of the user by getting their license.
-To do it, call the following endpoint with a GET method
+To do it, call the following endpoint using the GET method
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

 All tenant objects contain extension properties that applications can use to store application specific information.
 In this case, look for these two
 properties:
-* `demo_caseTypeHandler` - It contains a space separated list of case type names the user is a handler of.
+* `demo_caseTypeHandler` - It contains a space-separated list of case type names of which the user is a handler.
-* `demo_caseRegionHandler` - It contains the region identifier the user is handling cases for.
+* `demo_caseRegionHandler` - It contains the region identifier for which the user is handling cases.

-If a user has both these properties, then they are a case handler.
+If a user has both these properties, it means that they are a case handler.
 Otherwise, they are a regular user and can only report cases.

 ##### To determine if the user can assign other case handlers

-To find the application administrator within the tenant, call the following endpoint with a GET method:
+To find the application administrator within the tenant, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/administrators`

-If the logged in user is in the list of administrators, the administration menu will be displayed.
+If the logged-in user is on the list of administrators, the administration menu will be displayed.

 ##### To assign a user as a case handler for ‘physical security’ in the EMEA region

-To assign a user as a case handler for ‘physical security’ in the EMEA region, call the following endpoing with a PATCH method.
+To assign a user as a case handler for ‘physical security’ in the EMEA region, call the following endpoint using the PATCH method.
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`